menpo/landmarkerio-server/README.md

 To begin annotating a folder of meshes, just run
 ```
->> landmarkerio ./path_to_mehes
+>> lmio ./path_to_mehes
 ```

 You get help on the tool just as you would expect

 ```
->> landmarkerio --help
+>> lmio --help
 ```

 ### Templates

 #### Syntax

 Templates restrict the set of allowed annotations and give the annotations semantic meaning.
 The user of the server has full control over what annotations the user of landmarker.io should complete by declaring *templates*.
 A template file is simple a `.txt` file.
 The filename is the name of the template.